c4n4r/Pigment/README.md

 $gradient = $colorOne->gradient($colorTwo, 10);
 ```

-Every method that manipulates a color returns a new instance of the Pigment class.
+Every method that manipulates a color returns a new Pigment class instance.

-### Use methods without creating an instance
+### Use methods directly from the PigmentColorHandler class

 ```php